dev-aniketj/Java-Brick-Breaker-Game/README.md

 ## Contributing

 Please fork this repository and contribute back.
-Any contributions, large or small, major or minor features, bug fixes, are welcomed and appreciated but will be thoroughly reviewed.
+Any contributions, large or small, major or minor features, bug fixes, are welcome and appreciated but will be thoroughly reviewed.
 #### Thank you.

 ## Authors